-- The screening area will be cleaned by local cleaning services as part of the enhanced cleaning protocol. - Individuals working in the screening area will be provided with appropriate supplies to support them in cleaning their work area and the equipment used for security screening.
+- Screening areas are cleaned by local cleaning services as part of the enhanced cleaning protocol. - Individuals working in the screening area have been provided with appropriate supplies to support them in cleaning their work area and the equipment used for security screening.